astralarya/to/README.md

 to
 ==

+Writen by Mara Kim

-A simple bash script for bookmarking file system locations with tab completion
+A simple script for bookmarking file system locations in bash with tab completion

 Installation
 ============

 source to.sh in your .bashrc

 Usage
 =====

 to [OPTION] [BOOKMARK]

 Options